tripathiji1312/DISENT_KWS/docs/ax.md

 The combination of:

-- **Agentic reasoning** (Claude) for mathematical formulation and architecture design
+- **Agentic reasoning** (Claude, GLM 5.2, Gemini 3.5 — all free tier) for mathematical formulation, architecture design, code review, and debugging
 - **Agentic execution** (OpenCode) for automated file manipulation, testing, and verification
 - **Skill injection** for domain-specific expertise on demand
 - **Cloud orchestration** (Kaggle + Colab + W&B) for scalable training
 - **Persistent planning** (markdown artifacts) for context survival

-enabled two engineers to deliver a production-grade speech disentanglement system meeting all 8 constraints in under 3 weeks, at a total compute cost under $100.
+enabled two engineers to deliver a production-grade speech disentanglement system meeting all 8 constraints in under 3 weeks, without spending a single dollar — every tool and service used was free-tier.